Ayxanb/holbertonschool-shell/README.md

-0-alias:  script that creates an alias
+0-alias: cript that creates an alias